ekros/bichita-the-cat-js13k/README.md

 A short, casual and cozy game about bringing a kitten back to her mother.

 The mechanics are easy.
-Find the little black cat and drag it with his mother.
+Find the little black cat and move it using the mouse / touch.

 There is a LOT of other cats in the screen... will find it?